YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUPIP Warning: This indicates that RUNDOWN encountered at least one database that appeared to be in use and therefore could not be processed.

-Action: If appropriate, initiate actions to cause all YottaDB/GT.M users to exit from YottaDB/GT.M and repeat the MUPIP RUNDOWN.
+Action: If appropriate, initiate actions to cause all YottaDB users to exit from YottaDB and repeat the MUPIP RUNDOWN.

 -----------
 MUNOUPGRD